ahmadajmi/css-helpers/README.md

 ### Installation

-You can install it using bower as
+You can install it using bower

 ```
-bower install css-helpers
+bower install css-helpers-lib
 ```

 Or you can download it manualy and idd it to your project.